Get Ready for an Extraordinary Mexico City Trip

 As long as you're flying out, don't worry about withdrawing too many pesos.
 Actually, withdraw more than you need.
 That's because the currency exchange offices at the airport will pay you to take US dollars off their hands.
 Seriously.
 They offer better than market rates.

-If you’re really entrepreneurial and have a decent cash balance in your bank account, you can take advantage of this exchange rate loophole to make a quick few hundred dollars.
-Here’s how.
+If you're really entrepreneurial and have a decent cash balance in your bank account, you can take advantage of this exchange rate loophole to make up to a quick few hundred dollars.

 Biking is the best way to get around Mexico City.
 Drivers are respectful, there are quite a few bike paths, and you can explore way more in way less time than you could using Uber or public transit.